julioalmeidati/julioalmeidati/README.md

-👋 Hi, I'm Julio Almeida(@julioalmeidati), 38 years old.
+👋 Hi, I'm Julio Almeida(@julioalmeidati).
+I'm 38 years old.

 👀 I have like 20 years of professional experience, but I'm a rookie here.